isomerpages/govtech-stp/_traveller-resources/tracetogether-for-travellers.md

 <div id="token-return"></div>

-<i><b>Returning TraceTogether Token – Departures from 1 Jan 2022</b></i>
+<i><b>Returning TraceTogether Token</b></i>
 <br><br>
-Travellers who obtained a TraceTogether Token from 1 Jan 2022 onwards do not need to return their TraceTogether Tokens after departure from Singapore.
+<b>Travellers who obtained a TraceTogether Token from 1 Jan 2022 onwards </b>do not need to return their TraceTogether Tokens after departure from Singapore.

-Travellers who rented their token prior to 1 Jan 2022 and had paid a S$50 deposit can obtain a refund of their deposit , anytime between 1 Jan – 31 Jan 2022 via the following modes:
+<b>Travellers who rented their token prior to 1 Jan 2022</b> and had paid a S$50 deposit can obtain a refund of their deposit , anytime between 1 Jan – 31 Jan 2022 via the following modes:
 <ol style="list-style-type:lower-roman;">
 <li>If you paid for your deposit via credit card, the S$50 deposit will automatically be refunded to the credit card that was used to pay for the deposit, by the end of January 2022. </li>
-<li><b>If you paid for your deposit by cash, please proceed to the <a href="https://www.visitsingapore.com/travel-guide-tips/getting-around/tourism-centre/" target="_blank">Singapore Visitor Centre at Orchard Gateway</a> to claim your deposit between 1 Jan – 31 Jan 2022.
-Cash deposits not claimed by 31 Jan 2022, 2359hrs, will be forfeited.</b></li>
+<li>If you paid for your deposit by cash, please proceed to the <a href="https://www.visitsingapore.com/travel-guide-tips/getting-around/tourism-centre/" target="_blank">Singapore Visitor Centre at Orchard Gateway</a> to claim your deposit between 1 Jan – 31 Jan 2022.
+Cash deposits not claimed by 31 Jan 2022, 2359hrs, will be forfeited.</li>
 </ol>